antoniovelazquezbarroso/new_railsapp/Readme.txt

 # and to redirect with a proxy this traffic to the web server of railsapp
 # (it is 192.168.1.30 in my metal inventory)
 # see sample config for the redirect proxy at /playbooks/nginx/files/proxypass.conf.sample

-# To provision with digital ocean or AWS
-# Uncomment in /playbooks/provision.yml file the provisioner to be used
-# Play the /playbooks/provision.yml playbook on the corresponding inventory file
-    $ ansible-playbook -i inventories/digitalocean/inventory playbooks/provision.yml
-    $ ansible-playbook -i inventories/aws/inventory playbooks/provision.yml

 # To install the required roles defined at requirements.yml